nuagenetworks/nuage-metroae/README.md

 You can now run `python run_wizard.py` to let MetroAE help you setup your server and create or edit a deployment.
 The wizard will ask you questions about what you'd like to do and then create the proper files on disk. run_wizard.py is most useful when you are working with a clone of the nuage-metroae repo.

 MetroAE uses docker containers to hold the required environment.
-Previous versions of MetroAE used the command `metroae` but the script `metroae-container` is now used
+Previous versions of MetroAE used the command `metroae` but the script `metroae-container` is now used.
+If an older version of the MetroAE container exists, it should be removed from the host byt following this procedure:

+- Verify if the container is running: `docker ps`.
+See if metroae is running and note the container ID.
+- `docker rm -f <container ID>`

 Please see [RELEASE_NOTES.md](Documentation/RELEASE_NOTES.md) for all the details about what has changed or been added in this release.